neilcomber/JSNotebook/README.md

 ### To Run:
 Download and npm install for dependencies npx run start
-Will automatically load in your browser, running on port 3000
+Will automatically load in your browser on port 3000